sinha-ankush/bookstore/README.md

 # BookCart

-An e-commerce application for an online book store created with ASP.NET Core 6.0 and Angular..
+An e-commerce application for an online book store c.

 # Concepts Covered